How to clean and disinfect your Android smartphone

 If you see that there's too much grossness to clear out with just the compressed air, grab a fine toothpick and carefully dig out the grime that's causing you stress.
 Be careful not to puncture any speakers or wriggle any ports.
 If you see debris collecting elsewhere on the phone — like in the cracks around the frame, and in the top speaker grill — you can clear those out with a toothpick, too.

-Now that you've primed the device for disinfecting, grab your alcohol- or vinegar-based cleaner.
-Spray it on the microfiber cloth and wipe it down.
-Then, take a cotton swab and dip it inside the bottle of rubbing alcohol.
+Now that you've primed the device for disinfecting, grab your cleaning solution.
+Take a cotton swab and dip it inside the bottle of rubbing alcohol.
 Trace it around the edges, the buttons, and any other crevices of the chassis that require cleaning, but take heed not to use them inside ports or speaker grilles.
 Wipe it all off with the microfiber cloth when you're finished.
+This is very important — do not ever put alcohol or vinegar on the glass parts of your phone.
+This is especially true of the front glass on your phone.
+This glass has a special oleophobic layer designed to make fingerprints easier to clean away.
+These cleaning solutions, while great for the metal or plastic parts of the phone, will cause that special layer to dissolve much faster than it would through normal daily use.

 Cleaning on the go

 For a quicker cleaning experience, a pre-moistened cleaning cloth is just as apt at cleaning your smartphone as the multi-tool cleaning process.
 Grab a brand like these Wireless Wipes, which smell nice and clean your device.
 Sephora also offers a batch of stylishly-packed screen cleansing towelettes for those who like a little flair with their cleaning supplies.
-Or, just get into the habit of cleaning your phone once a week at home — maybe even designate a night of the week as phone cleaning night.
-Make it excited by adding music.
+Just make sure whatever you are using has a low or zero alcohol percentage to keep your display safe.

 A pre-moistened cleaning cloth is just as apt at cleaning your smartphone.

 Also, consider using hand sanitizer between meals and before touching your phone.
+Most of this grime comes from your fingers and pockets, remember!
 A little can go a long way, and I've often found that something as simple as a travel bottle of Purell hand sanitizer can work miracles at removing dirt from the fingers.

 Your methods